 Castle of San José or Castell de Guadalest

-We will continue with a little Medieval History, but very quick and brief.
-The town of Guadalest stands out for its castle from the Muslim period.
-After the reconquest, it retained a large Muslim population and later King Jaume II handed over the population to Bernat d’Ensarrià in 1293, Bernardo for friends.
+We will continue with some Medieval History, but very quickly and briefly.
+The village of Guadalest stands out for its castle from the Muslim period.
+After the reconquest, it retained a large Muslim population and later King Jaume II gave the town to Bernat d’Ensarrià in 1293, Bernardo for his friends.
 This lord of the time controlled the entire region, including Callosa (d’Ensarrià), home of the Fuentes del Algar.

-We leave you the link for the Virtual Tour of Guadalest.
+We leave you the link to the Virtual Tour of Guadalest.

-The Tribute Tower, in any castle, was the most difficult part to conquer.
-With reinforced walls and taller than the rest of the towers, it was the last stronghold of defense.
+The keep, in any castle, was the most complicated part to conquer.
+With reinforced walls and higher than the rest of the towers, it was the last bastion of defense.
 If it was round, it was more resistant to projectiles, but the square ones had more useful space and dependencies.

-It is ironic that the Town Hall was the old 12th century prison building and that there is a cistern on its ground floor.
+It is ironic that the City Hall was the former prison building of the twelfth century and that in its first floor houses a cistern.

 Baroque style church from the 18th century, near the Orduña house.

-Photographs of the old town of Guadalest, of travelers strolling through some streets and local businesses.
-You can have a drink in a bar, buy souvenirs and souvenirs or just go for a walk.
-Not everything is museums and guided tours.
+Photographs of the old town of Guadalest, of travelers walking through some streets and local businesses.
+You can have a drink in a bar, buy souvenirs and souvenirs or just stroll around.
+It’s not all museums and guided tours.

-We leave you a list of the best museums in the town:
+Here is a list of the best museums to visit in the town:

-- The Salt and Pepper Shakers museum is one of the most picturesque in the entire town.
-You will find more than 20 thousand salt and pepper shakers from around the world, from the 19th century to today.
+- The museum of Salt and Pepper Shakers is one of the most picturesque of the whole town.
+You will find more than 20,000 salt and pepper shakers from all over the world, from the 19th century to the present day.

-- The amazing Micro-Giant Museum.
-In this museum you can see, among other surprising objects, a bullring, built on the head of a pin, the book of the Bible made in a hair, a dressed flea riding a bicycle, a self-portrait carved in a grain of sand and a extensive collection of miniatures protagonists of the impossible.
-The artist Manuel Ussá works without breathing, intervening only in the space between the heartbeat to control the pulse.
-We recommend that you look at Groupon.es, as there are usually offers of tickets to the Microgiant Museum.
+- The amazing Microgiant Museum.
+In this museum you can see, among other surprising objects, a bullring built on the head of a pin, the book of the Bible made in a hair, a dressed flea riding a bicycle, a self-portrait carved in a grain of sand or the statue of liberty in the eye of a needle.
+The artist Manuel Ussá works without breathing, intervening only in the space between heartbeats to control the pulse.
+We recommend that you look at Groupon.es, as there are often deals on tickets to the Microgiant Museum.
 Good place to go with children in Guadalest.

 - Museum of Torture Instruments.

-Museum of Microminiatures of “MANUEL USSÁ”.
-Goya’s The Shootings of May 2, painted on a grain of rice, La Maja Desnuda painted on the wing of a fly and an extensive collection created by the prodigious hands of Manuel Ussá, one of the best microminiaturists in the world.
+- Museum of Microminiatures of “MANUEL USSÁ”.
+Goya’s Fusilamientos del 2 de Mayo, painted on a grain of rice, La Maja Desnuda painted on the wing of a fly and an extensive collection created by the prodigious hands of Manuel Ussá, one of the best microminiaturists in the world.
 Another good plan to go with children in Guadalest.

-- Ethnological museum or typical house from the 18th century.
-Museum to Explain the way of life of the villagers in the past.
-Nativity Scene and Dollhouses in the
+- Ethnological museum or typical house of the XVIII century.
+Museum to explain the way of life of the inhabitants of the village in the past.
+Nativity Scene and Dolls’ Houses in the

 - Antonio Marco Museum.
-In this museum there are dollhouses, an ecological nativity scene and old toys.
-The adult ticket costs 4 euros and the child 2 euros.
-It is open all year round, except Christmas and New Years.
-Here is the Official Website of the Antonio Marco Museum.
+In this museum there are dollhouses, an ecological nativity scene and antique toys.
+The adult ticket is 4 euros and the child ticket is 2 euros.
+It is open all year round, except Christmas and New Year’s Day.
+Here you have the Official Website of the Antonio Marco Museum.
 If they like dolls your kids, it’s a great place for kids’ fun.

-- Historical Vehicle Collection Museum.
-Collection made up of about 140 motorcycles and various microcars, in perfect condition and totally original, from the 20s to the 70s.
-Adult tickets are worth 4 euros, children 3 euros and children under 6 euros Free.
+- Museum collection of Historic Vehicles.
+Collection consisting of about 140 motorcycles and several microcars, in perfect condition and totally original, from the 1920s to the 1970s.
+The adult ticket is 4 euros, children 3 euros and children under 6 euros free.
 Open every day except Saturdays.
-Here is the Official Website of the Museum Collection of Historical Vehicles.
+Here you have the Official Website of the Museum Collection of Historic Vehicles.

-The reservoir or reservoir of Guadalest is another of the iconic images from the upper part of the town of Guadalest.
+The reservoir or swamp of Guadalest is another of the iconic images from the top of the village of Guadalest.
 It was built in the 1960s and completed in 1971.
 The water comes from the Guadalest river, which is a tributary of the Algar river.
-Yes, you have heard about the famous Algar fountains.
+Yes, you may have heard of the famous Algar springs.

-For hiking we recommend the Route Around the Reservoir.
-We also find the dam at the end of the reservoir, for the supply and irrigation of the entire area of the Marina Baixa region.
-If you want to visit the interior of the province of Alicante you cannot miss these views.
+For hiking we recommend the circular route of the reservoir.
+In addition we find the dam at the end of the reservoir, for the supply and irrigation of the entire area of the Marina Baixa region.
+If you want to visit the interior of the province of Alicante you can not miss these views.
 Believe us when we tell you that it is one of the best places in the interior of Alicante for hiking, with spectacular views.
 If you have restless feet, you know.

-If you go fishing you should go along the south shore, only accessible by car.
+If you go fishing you should go along the south shore, the only access by car.

 Frequently asked questions about Guadalest